Breeze/breeze.github.io/doc-breeze-labs/directives-float.md

 the "viewValue" if that string representation is deemed "equivalent" to the numeric representation in the model.

-Because "250." is equivalent to the parsed integer 250, Angular displays the "250." viewValue ... and the user can continue typing "0", "5" yielding the intended value of 250.05.
+Because "250." is equivalent to the parsed integer 250, AngularJS displays the "250." viewValue ... and the user can continue typing "0", "5" yielding the intended value of 250.05.